-Built in 1926, the Sandringham Rotunda is located in Sandringham Gardens, opposite the end of the Melrose Street shopping precinct.
+Built in 1926, the Sandringham Rotunda is located in Sandringham Gardens, opposite the end of Melrose Street.
 Palm trees are planted beside the rotunda, which became a notable feature of the landscape.
-It is considered to be of aesthetic and historical significance and it is a popular location for weddings.
+It is of aesthetic and historical significance and it is a popular location for weddings.
 The rotunda in Sandringham Gardens is individually covered under a specific overlay (HO060).